-Learning Outcomes
+Learning outcomes

-- 1. Understand the significance of ideas, ideology, and communication to the development, establishment, and success or failure of social movement. - 2.
+- Understand the significance of ideas, ideology, and communication to the development, establishment, and success or failure of social movement. - 2.
 Understand what it means to "manufacture consent." - 3.
 Understand the detrimental impact of ideologies of competition on the formation of local, national, and global social movements. - 4.
+Explain the concept of "cooperative" learning and apply this concept to your upbringing. - 5.
 Be able to analyze any social movement in order to determine its source, impact, and the factors leading to its success or failure.